• Skip to content

 Your baby’s movements

 Your baby’s movements should continue to be regular and strong.
-If you notice a change in your baby’s movements or you’re at all worried, call the hospital or your midwife or doctor.
+If you notice a change in your baby’s movements or you’re at all worried, call the hospital or your doctor or midwife straight away.

 Induction of labour

-Labour starts naturally between 37 and 42 weeks for most women.
-But if you’re worried your baby is overdue, you might like to talk to your midwife or doctor about how to get labour going, when induction of labour might be recommended, and what it involves.
+Labour usually starts naturally between 37 and 42 weeks.
+But if you’re worried your baby is overdue, you might like to talk to your doctor or midwife about how to get labour going, when induction of labour might be recommended, and what it involves.

 If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure your baby is healthy.
 Your doctor or midwife will talk about your options at this stage, including induction of labour.